develcooking/hyprland-dotfiles/README.md

 # hyprland-dotfiles
-My Hyprland Dotfiles
+My Hyprland Dotfiles that I stole from all around the internet and coded some parts myself most of the time marked in the semperate files

-I stole from all around the internet and coded some myself most of the time marked in the semperate files
+Optimised for a 3 monitor setup and a seperate Laptop

-Made on Arch Linux
+Made in Germany on Arch Linux

 ## Screenshots
 ![Preview](preview.png)